 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

 Exceptional wheel travel and suspension articulation allow the Discovery to go where few vehicles have gone before.
-When the left front wheel drops into a big hole, the right rear wheel is less likely to lift off the ground.
-A high ground clearance, generous angles of approach and departure and the capability of wading through 20 inches of water.
+When the left front wheel drops into a big hole, for example, the right rear wheel is less likely to lift off the ground.
+To that, add a high ground clearance, generous angles of approach and departure, and the capability of wading through 20 inches of water.

-The Discovery uses a strong body-on-frame design.
+The Discovery's rigid body is mounted to a separate truck-style frame.
 It is a superb design for off-road driving.
-The frame is fully boxed, something other manufacturers are just starting to use.
+The frame is fully boxed, something other manufacturers are just starting to, uh, discover.
 Side-impact beams are designed into all four doors, rather than just the front doors, as is the case for many SUVs.

-Land Rover's sophisticated traction control system detects wheel slippage and automatically applies brake pressure to the spinning wheel, thereby directing torque to the wheels with the best traction.
+Land Rover's sophisticated traction control system detects wheel slip and automatically applies brake pressure to the spinning wheel, routing torque to the wheels with the best traction.

 Electronic Brake Distribution takes the anti-lock brake system well beyond standard ABS.
 EBD provides quicker, safer stops by transferring braking force from the rear to the front as the vehicle stops, ensuring optimum balance and stability.
 Still, the Discovery's brakes could use some work.
 There's a fair amount of brake pedal travel.
 Slam the brakes down and the Discovery does not stop as quickly as we'd like.

-The Self-Leveling Suspension (SLS), which is standard on the 7-seaters, uses rear air springs to maintain optimum ride height whether the vehicle is heavily loaded, unevenly loaded or being used for towing.
+Optional Self-Leveling Suspension (SLS) uses rear air springs to maintain optimum ride height whether the vehicle is heavily loaded, unevenly loaded or being used for towing.

 We have partnered with trusted dealers in your area to give you a great price on the new Land Rover Discovery.